jamisoncrawford/hancock/README.md

 **Automatic Numeric Conversion:** When importing .csv files into *Microsoft Excel* or other spreadsheet software, it may automatically convert character values into numeric values.
 If those values begin with one or more leading zeroes ("0"), e.g. `ssn` in *quality_structures_scrape_1.1.csv*, they will be removed automatically.
 It is strongly advised that users ensure automatic formatting for numeric data is disabled in their spreadsheet software, or else users ensure that converted values are reverted back to character format and leading zeroes are appended.

-**Accuracy:** All manually scraped documents, i.e. all barring *quality_structures_scrape_1.1.csv*, remain to be reviewed for accuracy.
+**Accuracy:** All manually scraped documents, i.e. all barring *quality_structures_scrape_1.1.csv*, remain to be reviewed by a third party for accuracy.
 Use these data judiciously until it is confirmed that they have been reviewed.
-It may be assumed that the vast majority of manually scraped data are accurate, however.
+It may be assumed that all, if not the vast majority of manually scraped data are accurate, however.

 ## Contributors